 There are impressive stats to show that even when we think the ground is saturated, there could be even more capacity for the ground to hold water.
 Healthy soil can hold up to twenty times its own weight in water and increasing soil organic matter by 1% increases the soil’s water holding capacity by 3.7%.
 So it’s worthwhile putting some elbow grease into improving your soil crumb structure and soil organic matter, because in times of heavy rain you’ll reduce flooding and soil erosion and in times of drought there will be more water available to your thirsty crops.
 Keeping an eye on your infiltration rate helps to understand how well you’re doing at this.
 Good luck!

-For more information on how to do this test head over to our soil testing page.
-And if you want to easily record your infiltration rates and other soil tests as you go then our app is your perfect helping hand you can buy the app here or get in touch with us.
+Head over to our soil testing page for more info on how to measure your infiltration rate.
+And if you want to easily record your infiltration rates and other soil tests as you go then our app is your perfect helping hand you can buy Soilmentor here or get in touch with us for more information!